ncp38/cs142-s25/labs/lab10/index.md

 # CS 142 Lab 10

-For this lab, we'll be using new randomized partners!
-(Your pairing will be put up on the screen at the beginning of class.)

 ## Inheritance, Polymorphism, and Java

 In this lab, you'll explore inheritance and polymorphism!
 When you finish, you'll have a better practical understanding of object-oriented programming, allowing you to use superclasses, subclasses, and reference them in particular ways to solve programming challenges.